pdee/pdee/doc/commands-python-mode.rst

 py-guess-py-install-directory
 -----------------------------
 Takes value of user directory aka $HOME if `(locate-library "python-mode")' is not succesful.

+Used only, if `py-install-directory' is empty.

 py-set-load-path
 ----------------